 The Qualys Cloud Agent offers multiple deployment methods to support an organization's security policy for running third-party applications and least privilege configuration.
-As vulnerability and configuration assessments need to be comprehensive with authenticated scans, the Cloud Agent is installed with SYSTEM level privileges eliminating the need for any authentication credentials to access local system data and artifacts.
+As vulnerability and configuration assessments need to be comprehensive with authenticated scans, the Cloud Agent installs as a daemon with SYSTEM level privileges and does not require authentication records to access local system data and artifacts.